MasterJubei/RISC-V-Inspired-Pipeline/README.md

 - This is heavily based on The Morgan Kaufmann Series in Computer Architecture and design, RISC V Edition 2017

+- cpu-9.sv contains the entire CPU, cache.sv is not connected

 | Instruction  |OP  |RS1   |RS2/IMM   |RD   |Example   |
 | ------------ | ------------ | ------------ | ------------ | ------------ | ------------ |